julyjj2742-create/JaretSanchez_Solo_ITAI2376/README.md

 `OPENAI_API_KEY=your_key_here`

 ## How to Run the Agent
-Open DocuHelp.ipynb in Google Colab and run the cells in order:
+Open agent.ipynb in Google Colab and run the cells in order:
 1. Install dependencies
 2. Enter your OpenAI API key
 3. Upload a PDF